brandonjyee/WebAppSkeleton/README.md

 ## Starting a project

 1. Create a new empty github repo for your project
-2. Clone that repo locally
+2. Clone that repo locally and `cd` into it
-3. Clone WebAppSkeleton and copy its contents over to your new repo
-4. Set WebAppSkeleton as a remote upstream source (to be able to pull updates from it):
+3. Set WebAppSkeleton as a remote upstream source (to be able to pull updates from it):
-`git remote add upstream git@github.com:brandonjyee/WebAppSkeleton.git` or `git remote add upstream https://github.com/brandonjyee/WebAppSkeleton.git`
+`git remote add upstream git@github.com:brandonjyee/WebAppSkeleton.git` or `git remote add upstream https://github.com/brandonjyee/WebAppSkeleton.git` You can verify with: `git remote -v`
-5. `git pull upstream master` to pull any updates to WebAppSkeleton
+4. `git pull upstream master` to pull the source from WebAppSkeleton
-6. `git push origin master` to push up to your new repo
+5. `git push origin master` to push up to your new repo

+## Test that it's working

+1. `npm i` to install all the npm packages
+2. Run `npm start` and go to `localhost:8080` in your browser to see that the default page loads